+Clean break orders sever the financial ties between a married couple.
 Whilst getting a divorce ends the contract of marriage it does not sort out the financial aspects of your relationship.
-Agreeing a financial settlement is one step but unless you enter into a formal agreement (known as a Consent Order) and get a Clean Break Order your ex could make a claim for a share of your assets, property, income or pensions in the future.
+Agreeing a divorce settlement is one step but unless you enter into a formal agreement (known as a Consent Order) and get a Clean Break Order your ex could make a claim for a share of your assets, property, income or pensions in the future.

 In a Consent Order the parties set out any financial agreement that they have reached at that time.
 It is the Clean Break Order that formally dismisses the right for you and your ex to ask for more money from each other in the future.